New lawsuit filed in swatting death of Wichita man

 WICHITA Kan.
-(KSNW) – Four Wichita police officers are named in lawsuit filed by the family of Andrew Finch, the man who was shot and killed by Wichita police in a December, 2017 swatting incident.
+(KSNW) – Four Wichita police officers are named in a lawsuit filed by the family of Andrew Finch, the man who was shot and killed by Wichita police in a December 2017 swatting incident.

 The latest lawsuit against four police officers reads: “Immediately after the shooting, Wichita police officers forced Plaintiff Lisa Finch, Plaintiff Ali Abdelhadi, and Andrew Finch’s niece and friend from the house in handcuffs, held them against their wills without appropriate clothing in 24-degree weather, and then transported them to the Wichita Police Department and interrogated them for over an hour before releasing them without explanation.”